1. Tooth of the lion.

 8. Digging dandelions.

-It is labour intensive, but you can control dandelions without using chemicals.
+It is labour intensive, but you can control them without using chemicals.
 You have two choices, really: snip off all the leaves and flowers as soon as they emerge (and keep doing it) or dig up every plant, getting as much of the deep taproot as possible.
 If you have a small yard, it’s not an onerous chore.
-If you have a big yard with many dandelions, Fiskars has a very handy implement that helps you pull out dandelions with very little effort and without bending down.
+If you have a big yard, Fiskars has a very handy implement that helps you pull out dandelions with very little effort and without bending down.
 It’s so easy, and even kind of fun, that my kids fight over who gets to dig the dandelions.

 9. Monster roots.